 - Garlic.
 Freshly minced garlic cloves.

-- Salt and pepper.
+- Kosher salt and black pepper.
 For seasoning and improving the flavor.

 - Marinating meat in a ziplock bag is best for easy cleanup.
 But if you use a bowl, make sure it’s a glass or ceramic bowl.
 Metal bowls tend to react with the acid in the marinade, leaving an unpleasant metallic taste behind.